ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

     return attributes
 }
 ```
-As metioned above, the width of the current and next cell needs to be adjusted according to the `currentFractionComplete`.

 You should be able to run the project and see the parallax effect. :tada:

+:key:
-So far, `prepare()` is called every time the layout is invalidated.
+> So far, `prepare()` is called every time the layout is invalidated.
 However, the estimated centers and sizes only need to be recomputed when the bound or data source changes.

-First, make `HDFlowLayout` implements `FlowLayoutInvalidateBehavior`, and guard the computation of estimated centers and sizes with `shouldLayoutEverything`.
+In order to make the computation more effecient, first, make `HDFlowLayout` implements `FlowLayoutInvalidateBehavior`, and guard the computation of estimated centers and sizes with `shouldLayoutEverything`.
 Then reset `shouldLayoutEverything` to `true` when bounds or data source changes.

 :pencil2: `HDFlowLayout.swift`
 ```swift